Skip to Content Facebook Feature Image

 PITTSBURGH (AP) — Dusty Wathan arrived at PNC Park on Saturday thinking about how to help the Philadelphia Phillies get back to .500 for the first time in over a month and not much else, not even the exclusive club he joined simply by showing up for work.

-The longtime Phillies coach filled in as manager for the middle game of Philadelphia's weekend visit to Pittsburgh while Don Mattingly attended his son Trevor's graduation from Purdue University.
+The longtime Phillies coach filled in as manager for the middle game of Philadelphia’s weekend visit to Pittsburgh while Don Mattingly attended his son Reynolds' graduation from Purdue University.

-When Wathan headed out to home plate to exchange lineup cards before the first pitch, he and his father, John, joined a select group of fathers and sons who have both managed in the majors.
+When Wathan filled out the lineup card before the first pitch, he and his father, John, joined a select group of fathers and sons who have both managed in the majors.
+Wathan didn't need to do much to move his career record to 1-0, not with ace Cristopher Sanchez throwing a five-hitter and Bryce Harper mashing a 457-foot first-inning homer in a drama-free 6-0 victory.

 That's something he learned while growing up watching his dad win a World Series ring during a decade-long career catching for the Kansas City Royals.
 John Wathan went into coaching after retiring after the 1985 season, posting a 326-320 record while managing the Royals and the California (now Anaheim) Angels between 1987 and 1992.